Parmeliaceae: Generic classification

+Modern molecular studies have established that approximately 75% of Parmeliaceae species belong to well-defined major clades, including groups like Xanthoparmelia, Parmotrema, and their close relatives.
+The relationships among the remaining genera continue to be refined through ongoing research.
+Rather than being defined by single diagnostic features, most genera are now recognised as monophyletic groups characterised by unique combinations of multiple morphological, chemical, and anatomical traits.

 Evolutionary history

 Although fossil records of extant lichen species are scarce, the existence of some amber inclusions has allowed for a rough estimate of the divergence of the Parmeliaceae from its most recent common ancestor.
 An Anzia inclusion from 35–40 Myr-old Baltic amber and Parmelia from 15–45 Myr-old Dominican amber suggest a minimum age estimate for the Parmeliaceae of about 40 Myr.
 A fossil-calibrated phylogeny has estimated the Parmeliaceae to have diversified much earlier, around the Cretaceous–Paleogene boundary, 58–74 Myr ago.

+Diversification

+Time-calibrated analyses recover Parmeliaceae as a younger lineage with comparatively high speciation rates since its origin of about 102 Myr, with a marked family-wide upturn during the late Oligocene (approximately 20–25 Myr).
+That increase coincides with climatic warming in the same interval and the early radiations of the large macrolichen genera Usnea and Xanthoparmelia.
+Across the tree, most elevated rates and the three major inferred rate shifts are concentrated in lineages younger than ~30 Myr, including Usnea, Bryoria, Hypogymnia, Hypotrachyna, Xanthoparmelia, Flavoparmelia and Parmotrema; Usnea and Xanthoparmelia show speciation rates about two to three times the family average, disproportionately contributing to overall diversity.

+Cohort analyses indicate fewer diversification regimes in Parmeliaceae than in Graphidaceae (another large lichen-forming fungal family), but the apparent homogeneity may be an artefact of the exceptionally rapid radiations of Usnea and Xanthoparmelia.
+Differences among clades are consistent with habitat-linked processes rather than a single family-wide driver: the fastest-diversifying genera appear to have evolved strategies that allow use of a broader range of habitats, which would help explain their elevated rates relative to the rest of the family.

 Characteristics

 Thallus

 Parmeliaceae thalli are most often foliose, fruticose or subfruticose, but can be umblicate, peltate, caespitose, crustose, or subcrustose.
 Two genera, Nesolechia and Raesaenenia, contain lichenicolous fungi.
 They can be a variety of colours, from whitish to grey, green to yellow, or brown to blackish (or any combination therein).
 Many genera are lobe forming, and nearly all are heteromerous (which are corticate on both sides).
 Species are usually rhizinate on the lower surface, occasionally with holdfasts, rhizohyphae, or a hypothallus.
 Only a few genera have a naked lower surface (for example Usnea, Hypogymnia and Menegazzia).
 The upper surface has a pored or non-pored epicortex.
 Medulla is solid, but often loosely woven.